osendowment/landing-page/index.md

 * **⚖️ Neutrality**: Remains independent from political or corporate influence, ensuring unbiased, mission-driven funding

 ## Join us!
-If you’re concerned that the modern world depends on open-source software maintained unsustainably — a vital public good caught in the tragedy of the commons — and you’re ready to co-fund a promising solution to this issue, we’d love to connect!
+If you’re concerned that the modern world depends on open-source software maintained unsustainably — a vital public good suffering from the tragedy of the commons — and you’re ready to co-fund a promising solution to this issue, we’d love to connect!
 Please emails us at donors@endowment.dev with a few words about yourself.